 COLOUR: Dark intense ruby-red.

-BOUQUET: Rich and complex with hints of flowers, tobacco, and leather.
+NOSE: Rich and complex with hints of flowers, tobacco, and leather.

 PALATE: Delicious and mouthwatering with rasperry and redcurrant flavours.
 Serious, dense, and mouthwatering tannin.